mnavascues/DAR_ABC/README.md

 ### Requirements (R packages)

+These scripts have been tested in R 4.1.2.
+The following packages are required (with corresponding version tested):

 DARthABC:

-- rcarbon
+- rcarbon (1.5.1)
-- weights
+- weights (4.1.2)
-- extraDistr
+- extraDistr (1.9.1)

-Scripts that apply the moethod to data:
+Scripts that apply the method to data:

-- abcrf
+- abcrf (1.9)
-- doSNOW
+- doSNOW (1.0.20)
-- doParallel
+- doParallel (1.0.17)
-- doRNG
+- doRNG (1.8.6)